 SMO 6: Investigation and Discipline

-In accordance with the Certified Public Accountants (CPA) Regulation No. M12 of 1991, the Ministry of Commerce is responsible for establishing and operating an investigative and disciplinary (I&D) system for professional accountants.
+In accordance with the Law of the Profession of Accounting and Auditing (Royal Decree No. M59 (2021 AD)), the Ministry of Commerce is responsible for establishing and operating an investigative and disciplinary (I&D) system for professional accountants.

-SOCPA completed an assessment and reported that the I&D system aligned with SMO 6 requirements once the revised CPA Regulation No. M12 of 1991 was adopted in 2016 (effective 2017).
-The revised regulation that was adopted in 2016 included the following changes which enabled the system to be in line with SMO 6 requirements: (i) establishing a separate disciplinary entity; (ii) establishing a process for the independent review of complaints on which there was no follow-up established; and (iii) publicizing the results of the investigative and disciplinary proceedings.
+SOCPA completed an assessment and reported that the I&D system aligned with SMO 6 requirements once the revised Saudi Organization for Chartered and Professional Accountants (SOCPA) Regulation issued pursuant to Cabinet Resolution No. 416 of 2021 was adopted.
+The revised regulation that was adopted included the following changes which enabled the system to be in line with SMO 6 requirements: (i) establishing a separate disciplinary entity; (ii) establishing a process for the independent review of complaints on which there was no follow-up established; and (iii) publicizing the results of the investigative and disciplinary proceedings.